 If you think getting into a music festival is out of your budget this year, check out the cost of the Atlanta Jazz Festival: $0.
 While the main part of the festival is Memorial Day weekend, every day in May will feature a free jazz event at jazz clubs, neighborhood parks and locally owned restaurants as part of 31 Days of Jazz.
 The Memorial Day weekend events all happen at Piedmont Park.

 Candler Park Music & Food Festival

-Southern sounds reign supreme at the Candler Park Music & Food Festival in the large park near Atlanta's Little Five Points in June.
-The 2018 lineup includes Gov't Mule, Lettuce, Houndmouth, Keller Williams' Pettygrass ft.
-The Hillbenders, Twiddle, Susto, Larkin Poe, Busty & The Bass and Webster.
+Southern sounds reign supreme at the Candler Park Music & Food Festival in the large park near Atlanta's Little Five Points.
+Held in the summer, the 2019 lineup included Dispatch, Greensky Bluegrass, Dr. Dog, Trampled by Turtles, Stephen Marley, Larkin Poe, Funk You, Aqueous and Webster.
 Proceeds from the festival benefit Atlanta Contact Point, an organization that hosts free play days in Atlanta parks each year.

 Tunes from the Tombs

-Tunes from the Tombs is one of the most unique music festivals in Atlanta.
-Featuring local musicians, the June event hosts numerous stages of entertainment in addition to food trucks and tours, all on the grounds of Historic Oakland Cemetery.
+Tunes from the Tombs in June is one of the most unique music festivals in Atlanta.
+Featuring local musicians, this event hosts numerous stages of entertainment in addition to food trucks and tours, all on the grounds of Historic Oakland Cemetery.